mattmunz/MShell/README.md

 ### Modules

-Core -- Uses spring-shell to boot a basic shell Extensions -- Includes commands from unpublished stuff -- Jot, NextToDo, CLI, Miscellany
+Core -- _Uses spring-shell to boot a basic shell_

--- Babe (build/clean), Scripting (mp)
+Extensions -- _Includes commands from unpublished stuff including Jot, NextToDo, Babe (build/clean), and Scripting (mp)_

-Some shell scripts divided between these two projects too.
+Some shell scripts are divided between these two modules too.
 Over time, the extensions will be published...

 # TODO